 Though generally healthy, German Shepherd Husky Mix commonly identify with a few health complications depending on the specific issues inherited from their parents.
 Below are some of these health issues:

-This issue is a very common experience with dogs.
+This issue is a widespread experience with dogs.
 The three basic types of allergies faced by dogs include contact, food, and inhalants.

 Contact allergies refer to your dog’s unpleasant reactions to chemicals like flea powder or even bedding substances.